 If you’re replacing one of them and the other is also near the end of its life, it often makes sense to replace both.
 That way, you save on labor costs.

-...and you need HVAC you can depend on.
-Older systems - and, in particular, those systems that haven't been serviced regularly - have a tendency to break down when you push them to their limits.
+…and you need HVAC you can depend on.
+Older systems – and, in particular, those systems that haven’t been serviced regularly – tend to break down when you push them to their limits.

 Many Atlanta-area homeowners are concerned about the impact their consumption has on the environment.
 They’re also keen to save money on utility bills.